ROCA Vulnerability Test Suite

 Information and tools to test RSA keys for the ROCA vulnerability

 The ROCA vulnerability has been discovered by researchers at Masaryk University (Brno, Czech Republic).
-As two of the researchers are also affiliated with Enigma Bridge we subsequently integrated a ROCA detection tool within this test suite.
+KeyChest has close links to the researchers so it integrated a ROCA detection tool within its test suite.
 It allows users of affected products to verify security of their encryption keys.

 This test suite provides information about the ROCA vulnerability, which is caused by an error in RSA key generation in Infineon security chips.
 These computer chips are used in a number of products and applications as detailed in the ROCA vulnerability summary below.

 You can use this test suit to check your RSA keys in a text form, by uploading a keystore in one of the supported types, or by sending an email with a digital signature (S/MIME) or your PGP key to an email responder.
 Use the form below to select the most suitable method.